ltrzesniewski/RazorBlade/README.md

 [![GitHub release](https://img.shields.io/github/release/ltrzesniewski/RazorBlade.svg?logo=GitHub)](https://github.com/ltrzesniewski/RazorBlade/releases)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/ltrzesniewski/RazorBlade/blob/master/LICENSE)

-*The sharpest part of the razor.*

-Compile Razor templates at build-time without a dependency on ASP.NET.
+**Compile Razor templates at build-time without a dependency on ASP.NET.**

+RazorBlade is meant to be *lightweight* and *self-contained*: cshtml files are compiled into C# classes at build-time with a Roslyn source generator.
+No reference to ASP.NET is required.

+A simple base class library is provided by default, but it can also be embedded into the target project, or even replaced by your own implementation.

 ## Usage